racket/racket/racket/src/native-libs/README.txt

 The "build.rkt" script automates most everything we learned, but for old build notes, see also

- * "racket/src/mac/README.txt" in a Racket v5.x source distirbution
+ * "racket/src/mac/README.txt" in a Racket v5.x source distribution

  * https://github.com/soegaard/racket-osx-libs